-Figure 4 shows that indeed most mass-field variables have large deviations from their average for the events separated into the "CAPE-thunderstorm" clusters (reds).
-The layer crucial for the occurrence of charge separation - represented by the $-10\,^{\circ}$ C isotherm - is high above the ground (median above 5 km, see Table 2), which is typical for summer, for which the CAPE-thunderstorm clusters prevail.
-Also total column water vapor (humidity) and 2 m dew point from the moisture field category is increased.
-CAPE represents both, mass field and moisture field variables and is high only in the CAPE-thunderstorm clusters with median values of $420\,\mathrm{J\,kg^{-1}}$.
+Figure 4 confirms that indeed most mass-field variables have large deviations from their average for the events separated into the "mass-field" clusters (reds).
+The layer crucial for the occurrence of charge separation - represented by the $-10\,^{\circ}$ C isotherm - is high above the ground, which is typical for summer, for which the mass-field clusters prevail.
+Large CAPE values occur only in the mass-field clusters.
 When large values of CAPE are released, tall (cumulonimbus) clouds can form and convective precipitation ensues.
-Accordingly, events in the CAPE-thunderstorm clusters also have high values in some variables of the other physical categories: From the cloud-physics category, the cloud size, convective precipitation, and maximum precipitation rate are increased.
+Accordingly, events in the mass-field clusters also have high values in some variables of the other physical categories: From the cloud-physics category, the cloud size, convective precipitation, and maximum precipitation rate are increased.
 From the wind-field category, shear and vertical velocity are increased.
 Tall clouds are more likely to have higher shear across their depth and release of CAPE leads to larger vertical velocities.
-Overall, CAPE-thunderstorms are responsible for most flashes in our study region because 84 % of the lightning cell-hours in summer (JJA) are clustered as CAPE-thunderstorms.
-As summer is the main lightning season in our study region, we expect CAPE-thunderstorm processes to be the predominant lightning mechanism there.
+Overall, mass-field lightning is responsible for most flashes because 84% of the lightning cell-hours in summer (JJA) are clustered as mass-field.
+As summer is the main lightning season in the mid-latitudes mass-field processes are the predominant lightning mechanism there.